deepanimators/StackLens-AI/README.md

 - **Kafka Lag**: Check consumer group lag using `kafka-consumer-groups`.
 - **ES Indexing**: Check `stacklens-logs-*` indices in Kibana.
 - **WebSocket**: Ensure port 3001 is open and accessible.

+right now you can check in this application there will be a POS application added but I could not see if I run the stacklens and POS using  ./start-stack.sh and click on any button on the POS should trigger a Log and if it is an error it should be populated inside the Stacklens but right now this is not working as expected. can you fix and understand the issue correctly.
+Investigate more if you want please write some testcases to validate these scenarios and fix it correctly